Wambyat/Leetcode-stuff/README.md

 # Leetcode-shit
-programs ive submitted to leet theses programs are unlikely to run as is they are created to be submitted to leetcode's submission thingy
+programs ive submitted to leet

+ these programs are unlikely to run as is.

+ they are created to be submitted to leetcode's submission thingy